Approval voting: Use by organizations

 Approval has been used in privately administered nomination contests by the Independent Party of Oregon in 2011, 2012, 2014, and 2016.
 Oregon is a fusion voting state, and the party has cross-nominated legislators and statewide officeholders using this method; its 2016 presidential preference primary did not identify a potential nominee due to no candidate earning more than 32% support.
 The party switched to using STAR voting in 2020.

 It is also used in internal elections by the American Solidarity Party; the Green Parties of Texas and Ohio; the Libertarian National Committee; the Libertarian parties of Texas, Colorado, Arizona, and New York; Alliance 90/The Greens in Germany; and the Czech and German Pirate Party.

-Approval has been adopted by several societies: the Society for Social Choice and Welfare (1992), Mathematical Association of America (1986), the American Mathematical Society, the Institute of Management Sciences (1987) (now the Institute for Operations Research and the Management Sciences), the American Statistical Association (1987), and the Institute of Electrical and Electronics Engineers (1987).
+Approval has been adopted by several societies: the Society for Social Choice and Welfare (1992), Mathematical Association of America (1986), the American Mathematical Society, the Institute of Management Sciences (1987) (now the Institute for Operations Research and the Management Sciences), the American Statistical Association (1987), and the Institute of Electrical and Electronics Engineers (1987-2002).

 Steven Brams' analysis of the 5-candidate 1987 Mathematical Association of America presidential election shows that 79% of voters cast a ballot for one candidate, 16% for 2 candidates, 5% for 3, and 1% for 4, with the winner earning the approval of 1,267 (32%) of 3,924 voters.
-The IEEE board in 2002 rescinded its decision to use approval.
-IEEE Executive Director Daniel J. Senese stated that approval was abandoned because "few of our members were using it and it was felt that it was no longer needed."

-Approval voting was used for Dartmouth Alumni Association elections for seats on the College Board of Trustees, but after some controversy it was replaced with traditional runoff elections by an alumni vote of 82% to 18% in 2009.
-Dartmouth students started to use approval voting to elect their student body president in 2011.
-In the first election, the winner secured the support of 41% of voters against several write-in candidates.
-In 2012, Suril Kantaria won with the support of 32% of the voters.
-In 2013, 2014 and 2016, the winners also earned the support of under 40% of the voters.
-Results reported in The Dartmouth show that in the 2014 and 2016 elections, more than 80 percent of voters approved of only one candidate.
-Students replaced approval voting with plurality voting before the 2017 elections.
+Approval voting was used for Dartmouth Alumni Association elections for seats on the College Board of Trustees until it was replaced with traditional runoff elections by an alumni vote of 82% to 18% in 2009.
+Dartmouth students used approval voting to elect their student body president from 2011-2016.
+The winner secured the support of 41% of voters (2011), 32% (2012), and under 40% (2013, 2014 and 2016).
+In the 2014 and 2016 elections, over 80 percent of voters selected only one candidate.